A Comprehensive Guide To Income Generating Assets

 The combination of higher home values and lower mortgage debt is very profitable.
 They both serve to increase your home equity.

-So, with mortgage rates at all-time lows, consider refinancing your mortgage.
+So, when mortgage rates are low, consider refinancing your mortgage.
 And take some of your equity out in cash at the time of refinancing.

 By doing this, your home is an asset that generates cash flow.
 It is a reason that your primary residence is one of the best assets to buy.